MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/using-startup-shutdown-logon-and-logoff-scripts-in-group-policy.md

 This topic contains procedures for using the GPMC tool to configure and run four types of Group Policy.

-This topic describes how to install and use scripts on a domain controller. if you want information about script use for the local computer, see [Working with startup, shutdown, logon, and logoff scripts using the Local Group Policy editor](../local-group-policy-editor/working-with-startup-shutdown-logon-and-logoff-scripts-using-the-local-group-policy-editor.md).
+This topic describes how to install and use scripts on a domain controller.
+If you want information about script use for the local computer, see [Working with startup, shutdown, logon, and logoff scripts using the Local Group Policy editor](../local-group-policy-editor/working-with-startup-shutdown-logon-and-logoff-scripts-using-the-local-group-policy-editor.md).

 Group Policy allows you to associate one or more scripting files to four triggered events: